Scientific: Convolvulus sabatius

 Sunset 4-9, 12-24

-Landscape Use: Small scale ground cover, oasis plantings, rock gardens.
+Landscape Use: Small scale ground cover, oasis plantings, sheltered rock gardens.

-Form & Character: Woody perennial, compact evergreen ground cover, prostrate, delicate, soft.
+Form & Character: Prostrate, diminuative, delicate, recessive, soft.

-Growth Habit: Spreading to slightly mounding with age to 1.5 feet tall with 5 to 6 feet spread.
+Growth Habit: Semi herbaceous to woody perennial, compact evergreen ground cover, spreading to slightly mounding with age to 1.5 feet tall with 5 to 6 feet spread.

 Temperature: Hardy to 10 to 15oF

-Light: Partial shade to full sun, avoid western exposures in Phoenix.
+Light: Partial shade to full eastern sun, avoid summer western sun exposures in Phoenix.

 Soil: Like other Convolvulus species, fast drainage is an absolute must, best in sandy or gravelly soil.